Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Introduction

-To construct a medial skeletal diagram, we start by selecting a subset of points from the raw medial axis.
-Using \emph{restricted Voronoi diagrams} (RVD) and \emph{restricted Delaunay triangulation} (RDT), we determine the discrete skeletal structure, effectively "remeshing" the medial axis.
-Subsequently, generalized enveloping primitives are generated at each element of the discrete skeletal structure to align with the input mesh.
-With this mapping from a subset of medial axis points to a comprehensive medial skeletal diagram in place, we introduce an optimization pipeline.
-This pipeline identifies the optimal subset of points to ensure the resulting medial skeletal diagram covers the input shape using the fewest primitives.
-Finally, the optimized primitives from the pipeline undergo a refinement phase to ensure precise alignment with the target mesh in both geometry and tessellation.
+To construct a medial skeletal diagram for an arbitrary input, we start by building a forward procedure.
+This procedure takes a subset of points from the raw medial axis as its input and produces an MSD as its output.
+Utilizing \emph{restricted Voronoi diagrams} (RVD) and \emph{restricted Delaunay triangulation} (RDT), we determine the discrete skeletal structure based on the input set of points, which effectively ``remesh'' the medial axis.
+Following this, generalized enveloping primitives are generated at each element of the discrete skeletal structure to align with the input mesh.
+With this established procedure, transforming a subset of medial axis points into a medial skeletal diagram, we then introduce an optimization pipeline.
+This pipeline is designed to identify the optimal subset of points, ensuring that the resulting medial skeletal diagram covers the input shape with the fewest necessary primitives.
+In the final stage, the optimized primitives undergo a refinement phase, aimed at achieving precise alignment with the target mesh in both its geometric form and tessellation.